At a Glance

 ✨Showcase Your Technical Expertise

-Be prepared to discuss your experience with geometric modelling and CAD kernel development in detail.
-Highlight specific projects where you've implemented algorithms for solid and surface modelling, especially focusing on Boundary Representation (BRep) and topological data structures.
+Be prepared to discuss your experience with Boundary Representation (BRep) and other geometric modelling techniques in detail.
+Highlight specific projects where you've implemented algorithms or optimised performance, as this will demonstrate your hands-on knowledge and problem-solving skills.

 ✨Familiarise Yourself with Relevant Tools

-Make sure you are well-versed in the geometry kernels mentioned in the job description, such as Open CASCADE or Parasolid.
-Being able to discuss your experience with these tools will show that you are a strong candidate for the role.
+Make sure you have a solid understanding of the geometry kernels mentioned in the job description, such as Open CASCADE or Parasolid.
+If possible, brush up on any recent developments or features in these tools that could be relevant to the role.